 Lenders can be restricted when applying for a mortgage after late payments.
-Having further bad credit issues in addition will restrict lenders further.
-The key thing here is, it all depends on what other bad credit issues you have.
-It may be a CCJ, debt management plan, bankruptcy, defaults, IVAs or even repossession.
-Some bad credit will be considered more severe by lenders, so it’s really important to be honest in your application as the last thing you want is to be declined.
+Having other credit issues will restrict lenders further.
+That being said, it all depends on what other credit issues you have.

-Missed payments are considered the least serious of bad credit issues.
+Missed payments are considered the least serious of credit problems.
 Depending on what other credit issues you have, you may require a specialist lender.

 I need a mortgage after late payments, what should I do?

-If you require a mortgage after late payments, then definitely speak to an advisor.
-Going to a lender at random can severely disrupt your chances of a mortgage.
-With standard strict protocols, every lender will have varied criteria.
-It’s key to go to the right lender that suits your credit file and the LTV you have in mind.
+If you require a mortgage with late payments, then definitely speak to an advisor.
+Going to a lender at random can severely disrupt your mortgage chances.
+Each lender will have varied criteria so it’s very difficult for applicants to decide on the lenders that are suitable.